shubhamkurhade/to-do-taskPlanner/README.md

 3. All tasks pane hosts al the pending + completed tasks for easy tracking of your tasks

-Go to this link: https://shubhamkurhade.github.io/to-do-taskPlanner/ and experience the applicaiton <i class="em em-smile" aria-role="presentation" aria-label="SMILING FACE WITH OPEN MOUTH AND SMILING EYES"></i>
+Go to this link: https://shubhamkurhade.github.io/to-do-taskPlanner/ and experience the applicaiton 😁
 ----------------------------------------------

 Some snapshots of the applicaiton -